 In the 2020/21 renewal period, there will be a grace period of three months (up to 30 September 2021) to complete the supervision and CPD requirements.

 Renewals are completed between May and July each year using the simple online renewal process.

-Log-in to the Counselling & Psychotherapy Portal and complete your renewal using the following form: PACFA Registration Renewal – Intern, Provisional or Clinical.
-For all Registrants who are direct members of PACFA an annual membership fee is payable.
-For Registrants who are also members of a PACFA Member Association there is no renewal fee payable to PACFA.
+Each year you will be emailed a link to the correct renewal product.
+To renew click on the link and log-in to the Counselling & Psychotherapy Portal.
+For Registrants who are individual members of PACFA, an annual membership fee is payable.
+Registrants who are also members of a PACFA Member Association do not pay a fee to PACFA.